 I am teacher.
 After a two-year Institute of Current World Affairs fellowship to study visual communication in Southeast Asia, I was invited to be a consulting associate of the Universities Field Staff International.
 I guest-lectured at ten American college campuses on Asian art, architecture and advertising.
 Later, I was an assistant professor of illustration in the Department of Art at the University of Delaware, Newark and a senior lecturer in the Department of Illustration at the University of the Arts in Philadelphia.
 I taught painting, drawing and Asian art survey on the University of Pittsburgh’s Semester at Sea program and won a Fulbright fellowship to teach illustration and design at the University Sains Malaysia in Penang.

-Currently, I teach International Baccalaureate Diploma Program art and Theory of Knowledge at the American International School Kuwait.
+Currently, I teach International Baccalaureate Diploma Program art and Theory of Knowledge at Busan International Foreign School in Busan, Korea.
+Previously, I taught those subjects at the American International School Kuwait.

 I am a lecturer.
 I have been a guest lecturer and featured speaker at schools, colleges, libraries, museums, conventions, mosques and World Affairs Councils across North America, and over 35 international schools in Asia, the Middle East and Europe.

 I grew up in Laguna Beach, California.
 My mother, Elaine is an actress and writer.
 My father, Ernest, was an aeronautical engineer for Boeing, Northrop and Hughes.
 He specialized in radar.
-With artist Rebecca Parks, I have two children, Wynn and Parks.
-I live in Friday Harbor, Washington and Maidan Hawally, Kuwait.
+I have two children, Wynn and Parks.
+I live in Friday Harbor, Washington and Busan, Korea.